Surgery Patient Instructions - Riverside Doctors' Hospital

-After returning from surgery, you will remain in the hospital until you have adequately recovered from anesthesia, and your doctor has determined you are ready for discharge.
+After returning from surgery, you will remain in the hospital until you are ready for discharge.
 We will offer you beverages and crackers when you awake and are able to tolerate them.

-We will not permit you to drive yourself home after receiving anesthesia, as it is not safe for you or others.
+We will not permit you to drive yourself home after receiving anesthesia.
+It is not safe for you or others.
 Please be sure to make arrangements with an adult 18 years or older to transport you home.